orkes-io/docs/docs/reference-docs/api/workflow/pause.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Pause workflow
+# Pause Workflow
-Pause the execution of a running workflow

-## Properties
-Any tasks that are currently running will finish but no new tasks are scheduled until the workflow is resumed
+This API pause the execution of a running workflow.
+Any currently running tasks will finish, but no new tasks are scheduled until the workflow is resumed.

 ## API
 PUT /workflow/{workflowId}/pause